CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 ## Getting started

-This module is split into two NuGet packages:
+There are two NuGet packages you will need to install:

-* `Meeg.Kentico.ContentComponents.Cms` must be installed into your main CMS project (typically named `CMSApp`)
+* `Meeg.Kentico.ContentComponents.Cms.Admin` must be installed into your CMS Administration project (typically named `CMSApp`)
   * This package contains the `Content component` Form Control that is used to [add and edit content components](#usage) within your existing Page Types
-* `Meeg.Kentico.ContentComponents` must be installed into any project where you intend to [use the data stored in Content Component fields](#fetch-and-use-component-content)
+* `Meeg.Kentico.ContentComponents` must be installed into any project outside of your main CMS project where you intend to [use the data stored in Content Component fields](#fetch-and-use-component-content)
-  * `Meeg.Kentico.ContentComponents.Cms` has a dependency on this package so if you intend to use it within your main CMS project you will not need to install it separately

 > Please note that:
 >
 > * These packages require a minimum Kentico version of **12.0.39**
-> * Content Components has only been tested by the author in an MVC project, but there is no known reason why they couldn't be used on a project that uses the Portal Engine approach
+> * Content Components has only been tested in an MVC project, but there is no known reason why they couldn't be used on a project that uses the Portal Engine approach

 ## Usage

 To use Content Components you must:

 * Define the content model (Page Type) for your component(s)
-* Add the component(s) to other Page Types
+* Add the component(s) as fields on other Page Types
 * Fetch and use the component(s) content

 ### Define the component content model